This site is entirely user-supported. See how you can help.

 Traditional County: Ayrshire

-The monument comprises a cross-incised boulder which is set within a walled enclosure on the S side of a track 180m NW of Blairston Mains.
+The monument comprises a cross-incised boulder thought to date to between the 10th and 12th centuries AD.
+The stone is set within a walled enclosure on the south side of a track 200m northwest of The Old Farmhouse at Blairston Mains.

-The irregular boulder (1.8m long, up to 1m broad and 0.6m thick) has been removed from its former position 30m to the SE and may originally have been standing.
-One face bears a cross in false relief, set slightly off centre with arms of uniform length, expanding terminals and tapering shaft which drops from the centre of the head.
-The form of the cross suggests a tenth to twelfth century date.
+The irregular boulder is 1.8m long, up to 1m broad and 0.6m thick and is now recumbent.
+One face bears a cross in false relief, set slightly off centre with arms of uniform length, expanding terminals and a tapering shaft which drops from the centre of the head.
+The form of the cross suggests the stone was carved between the 10th to 12th centuries.
+However, it may be a prehistoric standing stone which was later adapted in the medieval period as a preaching site or way marker.
+There is the potential for buried archaeological remains in the ground surrounding it.

 Source: Historic Environment Scotland